 The beauty of Seychelles is captured in more than just its beaches.
-There is truly something to experience for anyone–from foodies, those who love marine life and other animals, and those who love trekking through beautiful landscapes.
+There is something to experience for anyone–from foodies, those who love marine life and other animals, and those who love trekking through beautiful landscapes.
 The Seychelles islands are truly “another world.”

 Whether you want to spend the day observing Aldabra giant tortoises, hiking the trails of Morne Seychellois, grabbing a bite of amazing Creole food at Marie Antoinette or checking out the reefs in Saint-Anne Marine National Park, the Seychelles is a cultural hub tucked away in the Indian Ocean.